rmzetti/hover-exec/READMORE.md

  ---

-## Chaining execution codeblocks
+## Chaining execution code blocks

-Here a javascript codeblock produces output in the form of an `output:gnuplot` codeblock.
+Here a javascript code block produces output in the form of an `output:gnuplot` code block.
 This block is labelled as an `output` and so will be replaced if the javascript is executed again.
 Because it is also labelled with `:gnuplot' it can be directly executed in the usual ways to produce the plot.

 ```js
 // js //example to show chaining output to gnuplot